Wobbling double sine-Gordon kinks: Collision simulations

 which oscillates with a Lorentz contracted frequency $\omega_D/\gamma$.
 This transverse Doppler effect was also shown to appear in a more detailed description of wobbling kinks investigated in \cite{barashenkov2009wobbling}.
 We will observe the same effect after the collision, where the frequency is contracted according to the system's final velocity.

 The double sine-Gordon model with $A=0$ exhibits resonance windows in a finite range of the parameter $R$.
-This occurs because, for both very small and very large $R$, the model becomes the sine-Gordon one, which does not have resonance windows.
+This occurs presumably because, for both very small and very large $R$, the model becomes the sine-Gordon one, which is integrable and does not have resonance windows.
 We show the final velocity as a function of the initial velocity for a specific value of $R=1.0$ in Fig.~\ref{fig_resonance2}(a).
 This value is in the region where the system exhibits resonance windows.
 The fractal structure is similar to the $\phi^4$ model.
 However, there is a significant difference.
 Due to the periodicity of the potential, the kink and the antikink may either cross or reflect.
 An even number of bounces means that the kinks reflected, while an odd number means that the kinks crossed.

-In Fig.~\ref{fig_resonance2}(b), we show the number of bounces as a function of $R$ and $v_i$, the initial velocity of the incoming kink-anitikink.
+In Fig.~\ref{fig_resonance2}(b), we show the number of bounces as a function of $R$ and $v_i$, the initial velocity of the incoming kink-antikink.
 The colors represent the number of bounces as indicated in Fig.~\ref{fig_resonance2}(a).
 The white region is where the kink and the antikink annihilate.
 In the blue region, separation occurs after a single bounce.
-Moreover, there is a region (approximately in the interval $0.6\leq R\leq 1.7$) with dots in red and other colors with a fractal structure, which is the resonance domain.
 The interface between white and blue determines the critical velocity value, which agrees with the non-monotonic behavior reported in \cite{gani2018scattering}.
+Moreover, the resonance domain with a fractal structure, the region with dots in red and other colors, is located approximately in the interval $0.52\leq R\leq 1.78$.
+This interval translates to a frequency interval $0.437<\omega_D<0.963$.
+Of course, the actual resonance domain would be slightly larger because the resonance windows become increasingly narrower and consequently more difficult to locate.

+To confirm that the model does not have resonance windows for large and small $R$, we plot the time evolution of the field at the collision center as a function of the initial velocity.
+This is shown in Fig.~\ref{fig_fieldcenter} for $R=0.3$ and $R=3.0$.
+In both cases, we can only see false resonance windows, despite the presence of a vibrational mode.
+It means that the existence of the vibrational mode does not guarantee the appearance of a fractal structure.
+Therefore, the vibrational mode is not sufficient for the resonant energy exchange mechanism.
+In \cite{simas2020solitary}, the authors obtained a similar result near the integrable limit of a case of the double sine-Gordon different from what is investigated here and, in \cite{dorey2021resonance}, the authors also found false resonance windows near the integrable regime of a deformed sine-Gordon model.
+We searched carefully for resonance windows with precision $\Delta v_i=10^{-5}$ and no resonance windows were found.

 Now we would like to see how the result with $A\neq0$ compares with the previous one.
 We start with a small value of $A=0.1$.
 The final velocity dependence on the initial one is shown in Fig.~\ref{fig_resonance3}(a) for $R=1.0$.
 We observe that the blue crossing curve, which indicates separation after one-bounce, now oscillates as we vary $v_i$.
 This occurs because, for different velocities, the phase of the wobbling at the collision varies.
 Before the collision, the wobbling amplitude evolves approximately as